tajfutas/sicomtrace/index.md

    ![Allow access for hub4com](https://raw.githubusercontent.com/tajfutas/sicomtrace/gh-pages-shared/screenshots/alert.png)

-   The SportIdent station in the example can be reached on COM8 and also on port 7488.
+   The SPORTident station in the example can be reached on COM8 and also on port 7488.
    The communication will get logged in either case.

 6. Now you can connect to your SI station via the _Port class_ virtual COM port.